schryer/python_course_material/day_2_shell/README.md

 Now enter the following command:

-    cd /home/swc/boot-camps/shell
+    cd /home/USER-NAME/python_course_material/day_2_shell

-This jumps to `shell`.
+This jumps to `day_2_shell`.
 Now go back to the home directory.
 We saw earlier that the command:

-    cd boot-camps/shell
+    cd python_course_material/day_2_shell

-had the same effect - it took us to the `shell` directory.
-But, instead of specifying the full path (`/home/swc/boot-camps/shell`), we specified a *relative path*.
+had the same effect - it took us to the `day_2_shell` directory.
+But, instead of specifying the full path, we specified a *relative path*.
 In other words, we specified the path relative to our current directory.
 A full path always starts with a `/`.
 A relative path does not.
 You can usually use either a full path or a relative path